miafranks/proteomics_protocols/tube_gel_digest_normal.md

    5. Vortex
 3. To finish the gel, quickly add 7ul APS to one tube and vortex.
 Repeat for all samples.
    1. Work quickly.
 Volumes and concentrations are critical at this stage.
 Be sure the APS and TEMED both make their way into solution.
 If the gels do not cure, usually it means either the APS or TEMED concentrations are incorrect or the solution was not properly mixed.
 If the sample is precious, you can add a small amount of TEMED and APS, vortex, and see if the gels will cure.
 However, this will result in different crosslinking across samples which may affect digestion efficiency, so avoid this if possible (e.g. start over if there is enough sample).
-4. Allow to polymerize in thermomixer 20min at 20C with no shaking
+4. Allow to polymerize on bench 20min at RT with no shaking
+   1. If not polymerized, add more TEMED and APS (same amounts)
 5. In the chemical hood, add 200uL gel fix solution to gels, incubate RT 20min
    1. Label a new set of 1.5ml tubes
 6. Transfer gels to new 1.5ml tubes